streamnative/function-mesh-website/docs/functions/run-function/run-go-function.md

 ## Submit Go Functions

 After packaging your Pulsar Go Functions, you can submit your Go Functions to a Pulsar cluster.
 This section describes how to submit a Go Functions through a Function CRD.
-Function Mesh supports using the Functions CRD to define GO Functions.
+You can use the `image` field to specify the runner image use for creating the Go Functions.
+You can also specify the location where the package or the Docker image is stored.

 1. Define a Go Functions by using a YAML file and save the YAML file.